Living in the Philippines

 I chose instead to fly into The Philippines.
 My first flight in quite a while and one that I'd hope would break me into a new phase.
 My plan was to spend 3 months in the Philippines with a few goals.

-I had a lot of photographs to backup by uploading, and my travel blog was way behind.
+I had a lot of photographs to backup by uploading, and my travel journal was way behind.

-The Philippines is an english speaking country, cheap, and with friendly people.
+The Philippines is an english speaking country, cheap n, and with friendly people.
 It seemed like a good choice to stay a while and plan things out.

 I first decided to discover The Philippines, and to find the ideal location to settle down to live.
 I traveled the Philippines starting from the north.
 Then central, then to answer some questions I tried living on an island which I documented on my travel blog on living in abroad in detail.